jackyaz/connmon/README.md

 ## v2.2.2
 ### Updated on 2020-02-09
 ## About
 Track your Internet uptime, on your router.
-Graphs available for on the Tools page of the WebUI.
+Graphs available for on the Addons page of the WebUI.

 connmon is free to use under the [GNU General Public License version 3](https://opensource.org/licenses/GPL-3.0) (GPL 3.0).